ai4ce/FusionSense/README.md

 ### Step 0: Install Everything Robotics
 We utilize a depth camera mounted on a robot arm to acquire pictures with accurate pose information.
 We also need a tactile sensor for <b>Active Touch Selection</b>.
 For these reasons, we use ROS2 and many associated packages.

-If you have other means to acquire accurate pose information/don't want to play with tactile sensor/etc, you can skip this step and jump into <b>Step 1</b> for the 3D Gaussian pipeline for <b>Robust Global Shape Representation</b> and <b>Local Geometric Optimization</b> .
+If you have other methods to acquire accurate pose information, don't want to play with tactile sensor or a physical robot or whatever reason, feel free to jump into [Step 1](https://github.com/ai4ce/FusionSense/blob/main/README.md#step-1-install-3d-gaussian-dependencies-and-nerfstudio) for the 3D Gaussian pipeline of <b>Robust Global Shape Representation</b> and <b>Local Geometric Optimization</b> .

 1. Install ROS2 Humble according to the [official instruction](https://docs.ros.org/en/humble/Installation.html).
     - Note that while this project is developed under Humble, we do not explicitly use any Humble-specific feature, so other distro should work in principle.